 I never felt the desire to even think about it before.
 My idea of a holiday abroad was somewhere with hot showers and cute cafes.
 Not spotting Rhinos or knowing the sad reality that even Peacocks live a sexist, unequal life. ( Google Pea-hens, they are less beautiful, less known and less male than female.
-Clearly adding to the argument Jesus was a dude… )

-For this cow and all of its thousands of friends teach Indian societies at large the lesson of patience.
+For this cow and all of it’s thousands of friends teach Indian societies at large the lesson of patience.
 Something they must practise everyday.
 Ironically, these cows are then respected to the point of not being butchered and even frequently fed as a form of good karma.
 It’s beautifully twisted I know, but the best things in life usually are.

 They never failed to improve a tired bus day, via their adorable reminder of life’s glorious serendipity.

 However, I do believe everyone’s souls needs India and or Nepal, at least once in their lives.
-And not because we are all waiting on the day we sip the first real glass of dissatisfaction in our lives, cough cough ~ Elizabeth Gilbert’s ‘Eat Pray Love’.
+And not because we are all waiting on the day we sip our first glass of dissatisfaction in our lives, cough cough ~ Elizabeth Gilbert’s ‘Eat Pray Love’.

 I also think that the need for the place comes from somewhere you never knew existed.
 I know this is true, as I have never left a holiday feeling so full, bloated with vegetable samosas and possibilities.
-Opportunities I could have taken or uncovered if I looked hard enough.
-If I listened and consequentially trusted myself more.